 Unfortunately we could not shake off the feeling that tourism is developing in a disconcerting way (and we are not just talking about the mass number of souvenir shops here).
 For example, at the entrance there was a parrot being abused for photo opportunities – as if the only thing that matters is that the tourists are happy to get some funny souvenir photos.
 Unfortunately this left a rather negative impression.

-Admission: 80 Pesos per person (one of the two Cenotes), 135 Pesos per person (combined ticket for both Cenotes)
+Admission: 80 Pesos per person (one of the two Cenotes), 125 Pesos per person (combined ticket for both Cenotes), 20 Pesos for a life jacket (40 for both Cenotes)

 Getting here from Valladolid: about 15 minutes by car